hannylicious/django-unmanaged-assistant/README.md

    ```

 3. Optional: Add the following to your `settings.py` file to exclude apps that have a path containing the specified string:
+   - By default, the app will exclude any apps that have a path containing 'site-packages' (i.e., pip-installed packages).
+   - These are strings that are checked against the path of the app.
+If the path contains the string, the app is excluded from the scan.

     ```python
     EXCLUDE_UNMANAGED_PATH = 'path/to/exclude'  # default: 'site-packages'